International Travel Policy

 To mitigate unnecessary health, safety, and security risks, maximize campus resources, minimize institutional risk, and leverage the expertise of international experts, formalization of study-abroad program partners is imperative.
 Such collaborations constitute a formal relationship between Marian University and all third-party stakeholders.

-To that end, Marian established an international travel policy in 2015 which speaks to matters of risk mitigation, student, faculty, and staff requirements before and during international travel in addition to duty-of-care information.
-A revised set of university international travel policies and guidelines is expected in early 2019.
+To that end, Marian established an international travel policy in 2022 which speaks to matters of risk mitigation, student, faculty, and staff requirements before and during international travel in addition to duty-of-care information.

 Travel to certain foreign locations may be governed by export control laws.
 U.S. government regulations restrict some financial transactions and exchange with countries that are sanctioned.